 Wednesday, 22 February 2012

-Some Comments on John Miller’s 1991 Interview with Historian Christopher Hill
+On John Miller’s 1991 Interview with Historian Christopher Hill

 I had intended just to post John Miller’s 1991 interview with Christopher Hill without comment.
-However having listened to the Interview and read the following remarks by Chris Thompson on his blog I have decided to write something.
+However, having listened to the Interview and read the following remarks by Chris Thompson on his blog I have decided to write something.

 One of Miller’s first issues and probably his most insightful was why did Hill study the English revolution?
 Hill’s answer I must admit was a little reticent and defensive.
-I am sure the poet T S Elliot did play a major role but I feel Hill was disingenuous.
-Hill began his career at a tough time for someone deciding to be a historian let alone a Marxist one at that.
+I am sure the poet T S Elliot did play a significant role, but I feel Hill was disingenuous.
+Hill began his career in a tough time for someone deciding to be a historian let alone a Marxist one at that.
 The late 1930s saw the Great Depression, the Moscow Purges in the Soviet Union that saw the mass murder of millions of Communists including the state murder of the entire central committee that had led the Bolshevik revolution.
 The rise and fall of Italian and German Fascism.
 While it would have been hard for even the most politically astute person to orientate themselves at this time (Hill was, after all, no great shakes as a political theorist).
 It is then to Hill’s credit that he managed to produce such quality and quantity of historical writings on his chosen subject.

 Hill’s answers to the questions are informative and incisive.
 They also indicate that Hill had not to any substantial extent revised his previous convictions on the English Civil War.
 He still believed that it was a bourgeois revolution.
 In fact, the older Hill got, the more accurate and precise became his analysis.